it-at-m/lhm_actions/docs/actions.md

 ### action-maven-release

-Action to create a Maven Release and deploy it to Maven Central.
+Action to create a Maven release and deploy it to Maven Central.

 Executes the following steps:

 1. Checkout repository
 2. Setup Java version
-3. Execute Maven Release and deploy it to Maven Central
+3. Execute Maven release and deploy it to Maven Central
 4. Upload release artifact

 Output parameters: